aruneshmee/Tool-Condition-Monitoring-Spring-2020/README.md

 ## Test 1 details:
 Description: The data is acquired from a hydrolic pressured injection.
 It data contains 9803 rows and 59 columns.
 Each columns representing one of the features of the hydrolic machine.
+Documnetation: The dataset was first cleaned by converting the Pressure column into 0 and 1 (Good and Bad).
+All the values above 500 were coverted into 0 and all the below it as 1.
+Moreover, 6 columns had the same value in all its rows so the the columns were removed as they didn't contributed anything to the problem